Continuity of Operations Plans

 All units, departments, and divisions of the university that perform a function supporting any of the University Essential Functions should participate in COOP planning.

-Departmental COOP documents are managed and updated through the Office of Emergency Management Planning Portal.
+Departmental COOP documents are managed and updated through the Emergency Planning Portal.
 Departmental COOP coordinators need to use this portal to update your COOP.

-The department’s plan is available only to those individuals with access granted by the Office of Emergency Management.
-In addition to storing the COOP on the Office of Emergency Management Planning Portal, departments should maintain an electronic and hard copy of their COOP.
+The department’s plan is available only to those individuals with access granted by Virginia Tech Emergency Management.
+In addition to storing the COOP on the Emergency Planning Portal, departments should maintain an electronic and hard copy of their COOP.

-University policies 5615 and 1005 require COOP updates and submission to the Office of Emergency Management annually.
+University policies 5615 and 1005 require COOP updates and submission to Virginia Tech Emergency Management annually.
 Departments should update their COOP within the portal by March 15 of each year.
 Plans should be updated throughout the year to reflect changes to pertinent departmental information as appropriate.

-For additional resources about developing your departmental COOP or using the Virginia Tech Office of Emergency Management Planning Portal, please see:
+For assistance and additional resources on developing your departmental COOP or using the Emergency Planning Portal, please see:

-For additional assistance developing or revising a plan contact the Office of Emergency Management.
+For additional assistance developing or revising a plan contact Virginia Tech Emergency Management.